stephen-fox/brkit/README.md

 Several command line utilities are included to aid in binary research efforts.

 #### `fromhex`
-Encodes a hex-encoded binary data (e.g., "\x31\xc0\x40\x89\xc3\xcd\x80") into another encoding.
+Decodes hex-encoded data (e.g., "\x31\xc0\x40\x89\xc3\xcd\x80") and encodes the underlying binary data into another encoding.

 #### `pattern`
-Find repeating string patterns in strings.
-Useful for finding where an input string begins to overwrite program state (e.g., stack-based buffer overflows).
+Finds repeating patterns in strings.
+This is useful for locating where an input string begins to overwrite program state (e.g., stack-based buffer overflows).

 #### `stringer`
-An application for working with strings of bytes, and manipulating data.
+A string creation and manipulation tool capable of creating pattern strings and arbitrary binary data.

 ## Special thanks
 Several of the APIs in this library (namely the `process` sub-package) are